gaois/documental/docs/software/terminologue/source-code.en.md

 ## Conclusion

-OK, that's probably enough detail you need at this point.
-This document has hopefully given you a high-level overview of (1) Terminologue's server-side code and (2) some of the more complicated pieces of Terminologue's client-side code.
+OK, that's probably enough detail for now.
+This document has hopefully given you a high-level overview of (i) Terminologue's server-side code, and (ii) some of the more complicated pieces of Terminologue's client-side code.